IxDA Mentorship Program

 - Before each term, the mentoring team will send out an invitation seeking your interest and involvements to be a mentor or a mentee in a form of survey questionnaires.
 If you’re interested to be a mentor or a mentee, please fill in the survey by the due date.

-- The mentoring team will read and analyse each responses to find a match between a mentee to suitable mentors based on the skills, learning objectives and needs.
+- The mentoring team will read and analyse each responses to find a match between a mentee to suitable mentors for ‘One on one’ session or assigned them to the right group for the ‘Mentoring Circle’ session based on the skills, learning objectives and needs.

-- The mentoring team will then contact all participants if they are successful or not.
-The number of successful matches would be highly determined by the number of mentors availability.
+- The mentoring team will then contact all participants if they are successfully matched or not.
+For ‘One on one’ session, the number of successful matches would be highly determined by the number of mentors availability.
 So, we are always in need for mentors!

 - The successful matches applicants will be contacted directly to introduce the mentors and mentee with their contact numbers and how to get started